The Best 20 Gauge Ammo for Home Defense, Whitetail, and Upland Game

 Winchester Defender is a high-brass round available loaded with segmented slugs, rifled slugs, or copper-plated buckshot.
 Whether you're hunting from a distance or covering the gap between yourself and the other end of your living room, there's an ideal Defender load for the job.

-I chose #3 buckshot because it's large enough to neutralize a threat quickly, but also small enough to deliver a dense pattern.
+I chose #3 buckshot because it's large enough to neutralize a threat quickly, yet small enough to deliver a dense pattern.
 Twenty individual #3 buckshot pellets basically do the same job as a whole handgun magazine worth of bullets.
 One of these shells is more than enough for close-range threats.

 Best 20 Gauge Slug Ammo